vue-icons-plus/vue-icons-plus/README.md

 ```

-[View the documentation](vue-icons.com) for further usage examples and how to use icons from other packages. _NOTE_: each Icon package has it's own subfolder under `vue-icons` you import from.
+[View the documentation](vue-icons.com) for further usage examples and how to use icons from other packages. _NOTE_: each Icon package has it's own subfolder under `vue-icons-plus` you import from.

 For example, to use an icon from **Material Design**, your import would be: `import { ICON_NAME } from 'vue-icons-plus';`